Android 5.0 brings in material design as the new design system for

 translucent.

-. - Icons, photos/images, text, and other foreground elements are
+- Icons, photos/images, text, and other foreground elements are

 colored “ink” on their surfaces.
 They don’t have shadows and don’t use

-gradients. - Colors extracted from images can be used to color adjacent UI elements or surfaces.
+- Colors extracted from images can be used to color adjacent UI elements or surfaces.

-In code: This can be done using the Palette support library. - Signature element: Icons in the app follow the system icon guidelines, and standard icons use the material design icon set.
+- Signature element: Icons in the app follow the system icon guidelines, and standard icons use the material design icon set.

 - Photos are generally immersive and full-bleed.
 For example, for detail screens, run edge-to-edge and can even appear behind the app bar or status bar.

-widget (and its AppCompat equivalent) can be transparent and placed directly in your layout.
-For the status bar, check this Stack Overflow post. - Signature element: Where appropriate, elements like body text, thumbnails, app bar titles, etc. are aligned to 3 keylines
+In code: The newToolbarwidget (and its AppCompat equivalent) can be transparent and placed directly in your layout.
+For the status bar, check this Stack Overflow post.

 (Figure 3).
 On phones, those keylines are 16dp and 72dp from the left